Blue Eyed Girl: Development

-Coughlan wrote the screenplay which is being produced by Conroy Kanter, Stephen Wallack, Bianca Goodloe, Louise Spinner and Jeremy Alter.
-Coughlan has said the script was inspired by her relationship with her dad and her time as a creative person and a mom.
+Coughlan wrote the screenplay as a semi-autobiographical project inspired by her relationship with her father and her experiences returning to her hometown.
+She has stated that the script was initially written in a stream-of-consciousness manner without a formal outline and began as a personal exercise before being shared more widely.
+Director J. Mills Goodloe became involved after reading the script and encouraged its development into a feature film.

 Casting

 After being cast Beau Bridges described the script as a “beautifully done piece of work".
 The cast also includes Sam Trammel, Freddy Rodriguez, and Lisa Gay Hamilton.

 Filming

 Filming took place in the Minneapolis–Saint Paul, twin cities area of Minnesota in October and November 2022.
-With filming taking place in Excelsior, Wayzata and Columbia Heights.

 Release

-In October 2025, Quiver Distribution acquired the film and being retitled Blue Eyed Girl and is scheduled to be released on November 21, 2025.
+In October 2025, Quiver Distribution acquired the film, retitling Days When the Rains Came to Blue Eyed Girl and was released on November 21, 2025.